-- IAEA Safety Standards Series No. DS509A, Commissioning of Research Reactors [2]; - IAEA Safety Standards Series No. DS509B, Maintenance, Periodic Testing and Inspection of Research Reactors [3]; - IAEA Safety Standards Series No. DS509D, Operational Limits and Conditions and Operating Procedures for Research Reactors [4]; - IAEA Safety Standards Series No. DS509E, The Operating Organization and the Recruitment, Training and Qualification of Personnel for Research Reactors [5]; - IAEA Safety Standards Series No. DS509F, Radiation Protection and Radioactive Waste Management in the Design and Operation of Research Reactors [6]; - IAEA Safety Standards Series No. SSG-10 (Rev. 1), Ageing Management for Research Reactors [7]; - IAEA Safety Standards Series No. SSG-37 (Rev. 1), Instrumentation and Control Systems and Software Important to Safety for Research Reactors [8].
+- IAEA Safety Standards Series No. SSG-80, Commissioning of Research Reactors [2]; - IAEA Safety Standards Series No. SSG-81, Maintenance, Periodic Testing and Inspection of Research Reactors [3]; - IAEA Safety Standards Series No. SSG-83, Operational Limits and Conditions and Operating Procedures for Research Reactors [4]; - IAEA Safety Standards Series No. SSG-84, The Operating Organization and the Recruitment, Training and Qualification of Personnel for Research Reactors [5]; - IAEA Safety Standards Series No. SSG-85, Radiation Protection and Radioactive Waste Management in the Design and Operation of Research Reactors [6]; - IAEA Safety Standards Series No. SSG-10 (Rev. 1), Ageing Management for Research Reactors [7]; - IAEA Safety Standards Series No. SSG-37 (Rev. 1), Instrumentation and Control Systems and Software Important to Safety for Research Reactors [8].

 1.4.
-Additional recommendations on the safety of research reactors are provided in IAEA Safety Standards Series Nos SSG-20 (Rev. 1), Safety Assessment of Research Reactors and Preparation of the Safety Analysis Report [9] and SSG-24 (Rev. 1), Safety in the Utilization and Modification of Research Reactors [10].
+Additional recommendations on the safety of research reactors are provided in IAEA Safety Standards Series Nos SSG-20 (Rev. 1), Safety Assessment for Research Reactors and Preparation of the Safety Analysis Report [9], and SSG-24 (Rev. 1), Safety in the Utilization and Modification of Research Reactors [10].

 1.5.
-The terms used in this Safety Guide are to be understood as defined and explained in the IAEA Safety Glossary [11].
+The terms used in this Safety Guide are to be understood as defined and explained in the IAEA Nuclear Safety and Security Glossary [11].